UnderMybrella/EternalJukebox/README.md

 ##### Windows
 Download the .exe at https://yt-dl.org/latest/youtube-dl.exe and place it in `C:\Windows\`
 ##### Linux
-Use these commands in the terminal to install youtubedl on Linux:
+Use these commands in the terminal to install youtube-dl on Linux:
 `sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl`
 `sudo chmod a+rx /usr/local/bin/youtube-dl`

 ## Getting the project files:
 ### Windows
-There is two ways to get the files depending on what you prefer:
+There are two ways to get the files depending on what you prefer:
 ###### Without git
-You can download the zip directly here https://github.com/UnderMybrella/EternalJukebox/archive/master.zip Then extract them in any folder you like e.g. C:\EternalJukebox
+You can download the zip directly [here](https://github.com/UnderMybrella/EternalJukebox/archive/master.zip), then extract them in any folder you like (e.g. `C:\EternalJukebox`)

 ###### Using git
-First download and install Git for Windows from https://git-scm.com/downloads After that open the Command Prompt, move to a folder you like to have the server files.
+First download and install [Git for Windows](https://git-scm.com/downloads).
+After that, open the Command Prompt and move to a folder you'd like to have the server files in.
 For example you can type `CD C:\Github\` (Folder has to exist)

 Then you can just use the command `git clone https://github.com/UnderMybrella/EternalJukebox.git` and the files should download to the folder you executed the command in.